-

 Subject to Senate approval

 Participants gain a solid grounding in higher education governance and the legal and ethical frameworks of ombuds work (confidentiality, data protection).
-They develop key transversal skills, such as strategic negotiation, communication, self-reflection and learn to apply techniques in alternative dispute resolution.
+They develop essential transversal skills - such as strategic negotiation, communication, and self-reflection - and learn to apply techniques in alternative dispute resolution.
 The programme emphasizes peer learning, joint case analysis, and peer coaching, creating a strong network of practice.
 It prepares participants to navigate the sensitive role of intermediaries, advocate for fair policies, and use conflict as a driver for institutional learning and change.
 The CP offers a unique pathway for mastering the challenges of ombuds work and contributing to the professionalization of this vital field.

 The CP was developed in cooperation with the European Network of Ombuds in Higher Education (ENOHE) and the Department for Legal Studies and International Relations at UWK.
 It is co-funded by the Austrian Federal Ministry for Women, Science and Research.